dilawar/ncbs/handbook/student_handbook.markdown

 field exercises and extended field visits are therefore given equal importance.

+## Dissertation project
-**Dissertation project:** In the fourth semester, students design and carry out a conservation related research project under the supervision of one guide and one or two co-guides.
+ In the fourth semester, students design and carry out a conservation related research project under the supervision of one guide and one or two co-guides.
 In the last week of the semester the students will submit a dissertation based on the research, in the form of one or more manuscripts ready for submission to a peer-reviewed journal.
 Students will also present their findings in a public defense.

+## Internships during semester breaks
-**Internships during semester breaks:** During breaks between semesters, students are encouraged to do internships with other research and conservation organizations in the country.
+ During breaks between semesters, students are encouraged to do internships with other research and conservation organizations in the country.
 In these, students pursue specific topics of interest, gain exposure to different approaches to